gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 4-g) Nutcracker Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;
 [GPAs done after the Summer 2025 Patch, Übersaw folders should be now 47 and 48, while War Paint should be 44, Winger should be 45 and Wrench should be 46]

-4-h) Smalltown Bringdown Mk.II (TC): Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;
+4-h) Smalltown Bringdown Mk.II (TC): Moved to correct path, just need to convert to VTF;

 ---

-5- The Saxton Select Collection:
+5- The Saxton Select Collection (All DDS exported):

-5-a) Dragon Slayer: GPAs captured;
+5-a) Dragon Slayer: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 ---

 6- The Mann Co.
-Events Collection:
+Events Collection (All DDS exported):

-6-a) Smissmas Sweater (TC): Textures exported, need to move DDS files to appropriate folders, then convert them to VTF.
+6-a) Smissmas Sweater (TC): Moved to correct path, just need to convert to VTF;

 ---